NoahUeffing/CapstoneProject/README.md

 # Main Files and Directories

-- config
+- config:
   Contains files to connect the mongodb database to the application.

-- data
+- data:
   Contains the JSON arrays that are output when running the web scrapers.

-- models
+- models:
   Contains all models used by mongoose to create and read data from the database.

-- routes
+- routes:
   Contains all API routes for all GET, POST, PUT, DELETE and requests.

-- sports_programs
+- sports_programs:
   Contains the files needed for the flutter frontend.

-- sports_programs/fonts
+- sports_programs/fonts:
   Contains the font file for all AUS icons.

-- sports_programs/launcher_icon
+- sports_programs/launcher_icon:
   Contains the picture used as the homescreen icon

-- sports_programs/lib
+- sports_programs/lib:
   Contains all pages for the mobile application as well as the main.dart file used to run the app.

-- sports_programs/lib/presentation
+- sports_programs/lib/presentation:
   Contains each AUS flutter icon.

-- server.js
+- server.js:
   Sets up the server so that the frontend can interact with the API.

 # To Install Dependencies